top of page

 Troop Recruitment Resources

-Social Media Schedule for Cub Scout Recruitment 2024
+Social Media Schedule for Troop Recruitment 2025

 Facebook Boosting: A boosted post is just a regular Facebook post that you can get to reach a wider audience for a fee.
 Boosting a post can help it receive more reactions, shares and comments and can reach new people who are likely to be interested in the Page but don't currently follow it.